 - Start selling tickets to families.
 Appoint a team of volunteers

-to sell tickets face-to-face at local and school events, too.
-Keep
+to sell tickets face-to-face at local events, too.
+Keep people

-people up-to-date with reminders about the cut-off date for ticket
+up-to-date with reminders about the cut-off date for ticket sales

 - Decide if you are going to allow younger children to play with

 their parents as a pair (little ones might not like moving around